michal-flaska/.github/profile/README.md

 ## Introduction
 Hello there!
 You might be wondering why I separated some of my projects from my [main GitHub profile](https://github.com/pilot2254).
 It's because I didn't want to create a mess there with repositories like: forks, personal projects, public projects, learning materials, etc. So I created this organization for the sole purpose of learning something new.
+However, keep in mind that although this organization contains game cheats, it is not only for them.

 ## Notice
 > [!IMPORTANT]